JLuc/scribus-project-manager/README.md

 So as to create a config file from scratch you'll have to
 - open an SLA with a text editor and understand its structure.
-- findout which attributes you need.
+- findout the relevant tags and attributes you need.
 - findout their correct values
 - create a config file composed with all "attribute=value" settings.

-The default config file has done all this tedious job and you can also simply look at it and edit a copy in you work space so as to make it fit your need.
+The provided default config file has done all this tedious job and you can also simply look at it and edit a copy in you work space so as to make it fit your need.
 It will be rather simple.

-In case some of the file of your project requires different settings, then you have to create the required file-related restricted settings.
+In case some of the chapters require different settings than the rest of the book, then you have to create the required file-related restricted settings.
-Doing this requires
-- edit a correct SLA that fit your standards,
-- look for all the attributes names and values there
-- and set them as the goal for your project or file in the corresponding config file

-So as to check whether the SLA document have the correct settings, just launch the script.
+So as to check whether the project's SLA documents have the correct settings, just launch `makebook`.
+It will warn in case a chapter doesnt verify the required values, but it wont edit the document.

-In case an error is detected, you can fix it and set the the SLA parameters to the correct (project or document specific) specified values, use the `-set` option.
+In case an error is detected, you can launch a new run with the `-set` option : it will  fix the bad SLA parameters to their correct value.

 # Running